logo

 Myth 4: Having Sex Every Day Increases Fertility

-Fact: While frequent intercourse during the fertile window can increase the chances of conception, having sex every day may not be necessary or beneficial for everyone.
-Sperm can survive in the female reproductive tract for several days, so timing intercourse to coincide with ovulation is more important than having sex every day.
-Couples trying to conceive may benefit from tracking ovulation and timing intercourse accordingly, rather than engaging in daily intercourse, which could lead to fatigue and decreased sexual desire.
+• Fact* While frequent intercourse during the ovulation period can increase the likelihood of conception, having sex every day may not be necessary or beneficial for everyone.
+Since sperm can survive in the body for days, timing intercourse around ovulation is more crucial than engaging in sexual activity.
+Couples trying to conceive may find it more effective to track ovulation and plan intercourse accordingly than engaging in intimacy that could lead to fatigue and decreased sexual desire.

 Myth 5: Infertility is Always a Woman's Problem